Trump’s plan to curb teen vaping exempts some flavors

 E-cigarettes are battery-powered devices that typically heat a flavored nicotine solution into an inhalable aerosol.
 They have been pitched to adults as a less-harmful alternative to traditional cigarettes, but there is limited data on their ability to help smokers quit.

 The Food and Drug Administration has struggled for years to find the appropriate approach to regulate vaping.
 No e-cigarettes have yet won FDA approval, but the agency permits their sale under a policy called “enforcement discretion.”
-Under Thursday’s policy change, the FDA said it would begin targeting companies that continue to sell the prohibited flavored products.
+Under Thursday’s policy change, the FDA said it would begin targeting companies that continue to sell the targeted products.
+Companies will have 30 days after the policy is published to halt manufacturing, sales and shipping.

-Under current law, the FDA is scheduled to begin reviewing all e-cigarettes in May.
-Only those that can demonstrate a benefit for U.S. public health will be permitted to stay on the market.

 “We have to protect our families,” Trump told reporters on Tuesday, ahead of the announcement.
 “At the same time, it’s a big industry.
 We want to protect the industry.”